., college

 The incident occurred the cable testing laboratory that was located warehouse an

-examined for faults and tested see they continued meet the manufacturer’s specifications.
-FACE investigator contacted the
+examined for faults and tested see they continued meet the manufacturer’s specifications. enter the area, a

 INTRODUCTION